CITB Construction Ambassadors in Wales

 Work in the Construction industry and you could be building new homes and new schools,

 or repairing roads and rail networks.
-You could even be involved in the construction of major industrial developments in Wales, like the new nuclear power station on Anglesey, or the tidal lagoon in Swansea Bay.
+You could even be involved in the construction of major industrial developments in Wales.

 There are a wide variety of jobs at all levels from skilled crafts like Carpenters and Plasterers to design and management roles like Civil Engineers, Architects and Town Planners.